A family business that's serious about sweetness

 As the Chief Executive and Joint Managing Director of Haigh's Chocolates, Alister has a wealth of experience when it comes to creating, promoting and distributing one of the nation's favourite treats.

 The Haigh's offering is positioned at the upper end of the market, with a sumptuous selection of loose chocolates, blocks and pastilles on offer to eager punters.

 Whether it's the gentle kick of a salted caramel or the subtle creaminess of milk almond vanilla nougat, the choice of flavours is as extensive as Alister's own knowledge about the industry.

 The company has expanded since is started in 1915, with 14 outlets across three capital cities.
 While the business began its sweet exploits in Adelaide, there are now stores brimming with the tastebud-tickling offerings in Melbourne and Sydney, too.

-'[We] sell through our own retail outlets, direct to customers,' Alister notes.
+'We only sell through our own retail outlets, direct to customers.'

 As with any company, being aware of existing and future challenges is a must.
 Alister doesn't need to sugar-coat these realities: There's always the potential for an overseas chain of chocolate shops choosing to open their doors in Australia, for instance.